systemsamgprocesses-sys/newFMSwithUpdations/MULTI_DOER_TASK_UPDATE.md

 # Multi-Doer Task Completion & All Tasks Display Enhancement

 ## Overview
-This update ensures that tasks with multiple doers (assignees) require completion from ALL doers before being marked as "Done", and enhances the All Tasks section for Super Admin with additional context information.
+This update ensures that tasks with multiple doers (assignees) require completion from ALL doers before being marked as "Done", and enhances the All Tasks section for Super Admin to show ALL tasks from ALL users (both FMS and Normal tasks) with additional context information.

 ## Changes Made